 Enemies flinch, pause and stagger when hit by powerful weapons.
 You can also shoot off helmets, or even through them with armor-piercing ammo.
 This sort of visible and physical feedback gives players is an important detail that makes the slight damage sponginess fun to play.
 A lot of other games seriously miss the mark on this point.
 New Dawn’s gameplay feels like a more evolved version of its previous title for it.

 Outposts play off of a similar theme.
-When you take over an outpost you get some ethanol and the outpost provides a workbench and potential fast travel point.
+When you take over an outpost you get some ethanol and the outpost provides a workbench, and a potential fast travel point.
 You can salvage them for even more ethanol, but the highwaymen take it back afterward, this time as a higher rank.
 You can do this multiple times, the same outpost getting progressively harder, but offering larger rewards.

 Expeditions are new.
 These take you outside of Hope County and task you with retrieving a package of loot in a guarded compound.
 The package has a transmitter on it that alerts the enemy when you take it.